jfoclpf/in-my-district/website/readme.md

 To update these files one must

  1. regenerate the static files at the [Simply Static plugin page](https://nomeubairro.app/wp-admin/admin.php?page=simply-static),
- 2. download the zip file to this current directory (i.e. `in-my-district/website/`) and
+ 2. download the zip file to this current directory (i.e. `in-my-district/website/` on your local machine project), and
  3. run `./update_static.sh`.

 ## `snippets/` directory